 Even so, King Jehoshaphat was not convinced.
-He asked if a *real* prophet could be found.
+He asked if a real prophet could be found.
 Michayhu son of Yimla was produced.
-After some reluctance, he informed them of the true events which had transpired in Heaven.
+After some equivocation, he informed them of the true events which had transpired in Heaven.
 G-d was sitting on His throne, with the entire host of heaven to His right and left.
 (See Talmud Sanherdrin 102b for an understanding of this highly anthropomorphic verse.)
 G-d asked: “Who will seduce Achav and he will ascend and fall in Ramos Gilad?… A spirit went forth and it stood before G-d and said, ‘I will seduce him… I will go out and be a false spirit before all his prophets.’
 And [the L-rd] said, ‘Seduce and you will be successful.
 Go out and do so.'”

 This, explained Michayhu, was the ‘spirit’ which had possessed Achav’s otherwise worthless and ineffectual prophets.
 They themselves had been duped into imagining they were granted some true spirit of prophecy this one time.

 Well of course, at this point we might expect Achav to come to his senses and take heed of the prophet’s stern warning.
 But naturally that wasn’t the Divine plan — nor the objectivity to be expected of wicked, headstrong Achav.
 Achav insisted on Michayhu’s incarceration and marches off — to his death.
 The “spirit” had done its job well.